Daniel-Szmelter/Clean-Restaurant-Api/README.md

 # Clean Restaurant Api

-A full-stack web application for managing restaurant operations - built with .NET (backend) and Angular (frontend).
+A fullstack web application for managing restaurant operations - built with .NET (backend) and Angular (frontend).
 The project demonstrates clean architecture principles, JWT-based authentication, role-based access control, unit and integration tests, and a deployable API + SPA structure.

 ---